-The Financial Aid Office (850-644-0539) is your best contact for questions regarding your financial aid status or the details of your financial aid award while Student Business Services (850-644-9452) is better positioned to discuss your my.FSU.edu bill and any refunds that have been issued to you.
+The Financial Aid Office (850-644-0539 or email@example.com) is your best contact for questions regarding your financial aid status or the details of your financial aid award while Student Business Services (850-644-9452 or firstname.lastname@example.org) is better positioned to discuss your myFSU bill and any refunds that have been issued to you.

 I was offered one amount for Bright Futures, but I received less.
 Where is my extra money??

-Bright Futures pays per credit hour, therefore the amount listed as offered by Bright Futures is an approximation based upon an assumed 15 hour course load.
+Bright Futures pays per credit hour and the award amount listed prior to disbursement is an approximation based upon an assumed 15-hour course load.

-If you added classes after financial aid disbursed, you may wish to complete the Appeal of Hours form in the Office of Financial Aid.
+If you added classes after financial aid disbursed, you may wish to complete the Appeal of Hours form through the Office of Financial Aid.

 I was supposed to receive financial aid, but it is not on my account.
 Where is my financial aid?